 One approach of analytic epidemiology is to take advantage of naturally occurring situations or events in order to test causal hypotheses.
-These naturally occurring events are referred to as natural experiments, defined as "Naturally occurring circumstances in which subsets of the population have different levels of exposure to a supposed causal factor, in a situation resembling an actual experiment where human subjects would be randomly allocated to groups."12 An example is the work of John Snow, discussed later in this chapter.
+These naturally occurring events are referred to as natural experiments, defined as "naturally occurring circumstances in which subsets of the population have different levels of exposure to a hypothesized causal factor in a situation resembling an actual experiment."12 An example is the work of John Snow, discussed later in this chapter.
 Many past or ongoing natural experiments are relevant to environmental epidemiology.
 For example, in some regions of the United States, health legislation prohibits smoking in public areas in order to prevent exposure to secondhand smoke.
 At the same time, this activity may be considered a natural experiment that impacts human health and that can be studied by environmental epidemiologists.